Our other partners

 Orbis Expeditions

-Orbis Expeditions are the SMP's official travel partner over the next 3 years.
-They share many of the same values and ambitions to grow ethical travel and tourism between Scotland and Malawi, both to support sustainable economic development in Malawi and to strengthen the 160 year old people-to-people relationship between the two countries.
+Orbis Expeditions and the SMP share many of the same values and ambitions to grow ethical travel and tourism between Scotland and Malawi, both to support sustainable economic development in Malawi and to strengthen the 160 year old people-to-people relationship between the two countries.

 Screenshot 2020 11 09 at 14 24 26